HerveAbdi/data4PCCAR/README.md

 ### alcoholInEurope

-The average consumption of 4 types of alcoholic beverages in 22 European countries and neighboring countries.
+The average consumption of 4 types of alcoholic beverages in 22 European and neighboring countries.
 To be used to illustrate the use of CA and Hellinger analysis.

 ### blindSortingWines